jinlong25/sf-muni-map/README.md

 # sf-muni

 To-do
-1. Determine if a bus is in service or out of service Using turf.js to calculate line buffer of routes and decide if each bus is within buffer
+..*Determine if a bus is in service or out of service

+   Using turf.js to calculate line buffer of routes and decide if each bus is within buffer